Product sheet

 Custom parts

-Bar turning is a process for manufacturing precision parts, mainly used in industry.
+Bar turning is a process used in industry to manufacture high-precision parts.

 • Turning allows the production of complex and high-precision parts used in many sectors such as automotive, aerospace and electronics.